 Our consultants are typically moving from appointment to appointment with only a 5-10 minute break, so they are unable to review drafts prior to an appointment.
 Instead, during the consultation, they look at your draft with you if doing so fits with your needs.
 The conversation around your draft can be very valuable without a full, extensive review of the draft prior to an appointment.

 With our written feedback: Submit as early as possible and provide the OWS with as much information as you can.
 This includes details about the assignment itself, as well as your top concerns and questions.
 It is up to you to tell the consultant what kind of feedback will be most helpful to you at this point in your writing process.
 We encourage you not to include a request for proofreading in your appointment form.

 For an appointment: Come to your appointment with the assignment, prompt, or tasks you’re working on and whatever you have written so far.
 Think ahead about where you want to focus your time and attention.
 Consider making a list of questions you hope to answer in your appointment.
 If you’re stuck on a certain area or know you want to improve part of your writing based on previous feedback, that is helpful to share with the consultant.

-If you previously used the Writing Center for grammar appointments, please note that for Fall 2021, grammar support is offered within the 50-minute appointments we have available.
+If you previously used the Writing Center for grammar appointments, please note that as of Fall 2021, grammar support is offered within the 50-minute appointments we have available.
 Those 50-minute appointments can be used to focus on a number of goal areas a writer may have, and if a writer would like to focus on grammar, editing, punctuation, or proofreading, they can indicate that in their appointment request form.
-Over the next few terms, we will continue to develop and build out our support services for multilingual writers.